Emily Phiri: Life

 In the 2025 election she beat the former minister of Mining Ken Zikhale Ng'oma.
 He got less than 2,000 votes and she got over 3,600 to again lead the Nkhata Bay South Constituency for the UTM Party.
+She was chosen as the vice-President of the Parliamentary committee in November 2025 that looks at the budget.
+She and the President, Sosten Gwengwe, could serve until 2030.